 Invert: If the servo is moving in the wrong direction, checking this box will reverse/invert the direction of the servo.

-Multi Servo: If more than one servo will be moving, this allows you to specify multiple servos.
+Multi Servo: If more than one servo moves, you can specify multiple servos.

 Press the PORT button, and ARC will display the EZ-B port configuration.
 You may select the port and press the Close button in this dialog.

 Now that you have selected a port, we can move the servo to specify the MIN and MAX limits.
 These numbers are in degrees between 1 and 180.
 Start with the MIN by pressing the mouse button while dragging the cursor UP or DOWN.
 The MIN value must be less than the MAX value.
 In this example, set the MIN to a low number, and the servo will move in real-time if connected to ARC and an EZ-B.

 Move the MAX by pressing the mouse button while dragging the cursor UP or DOWN.
 The MIN value must be less than the MAX value.
 In this example, set the MAX to a low number, and the servo will move in real-time if connected to ARC and an EZ-B.

 If you want this control to move more than one servo simultaneously, the Multi Servo button does just that.
 Press the button to display the Multi Servo dialog.